euonoia/finished-projects/README.md

-this all my projects on my college days which is where my skill get enhanced as a web developer and become a Software Engineer!!
+​College Project Portfolio

-Functionality
+​These projects represent the foundation of my skills as a Web Developer and were instrumental in my development as a Software Engineer.

-The following required functionality is completed:
+​Functionality Overview

-on AxleEye you can compute grades automatically and organize the student each sections
+​The following core functionalities were successfully implemented across my projects:

-NOTE:
+​1.
+AxleEye
-This is my first web system that also a thesis capstone on my Senior HighSchool days and this is FAR MORE STRESSING TO ME BACK THEN handling both systems and doing research paper but luckily i got someone on my relative really good at this stuffs
+​Functionality: Automatically computes student grades and organizes students into their respective sections.

-Clinical you can manage patients and the doctor can give insights on the patients by giving them printed information
+​Note: This was my first web system and a thesis capstone during Senior High School.
+It was a highly stressful introduction to managing both system development and research documentation simultaneously.

-NOTE:
+​2.
+Clinical
-I made this system while my arms are broken literally FRACTURED!
-Coding at one hand sounds so aura farming but really this is my turning point that maybe this is what god really want me to do
+​Functionality: A comprehensive system to manage patients, allowing doctors to provide insights and printable information to patients.

-on Parking you can manage parking slots here and show the history audits and can also compute the total income of the parking
+​Note: I developed this system while my arm was literally fractured.
+Coding one-handed was a turning point that solidified my conviction for a career in software engineering.

-NOTE:
+​3.
+Parking
-Same with this system with a deadline of same finals together with the clinical i code this system while still recovering at my fractured arms but damn i feel so powerfull at making this system I got my momentum turning back my passion on here again
+​Functionality: Manages parking slots, displays a history of audits, and computes the total income for the facility.

-on Emergency-responce it can send location where is the emergency is and it got working google api have a community etc...
+​Note: This system was developed with the same final exam deadline as Clinical while I was still recovering from my fractured arm.
+Successfully completing it boosted my confidence and reignited my passion for development.

-Notes:
+​4.
+Emergency-Response
-we both have on the critical scenario with this third year student because my system AxleEye did not pass to one of our professor so he had this system and I look at it.
-The UI/UX is just so off it is not enhanced and the communication between user and admin on the chat is not even working so i fixed that chat and fixed the UI/UX still have a fractured arms overall it looks good but guess what? still our grade is 5.0 what a experience..
+​Functionality: A system that sends the precise location of an emergency, featuring a working Google API and a community feature.

-Overall Experience
+​Note: Since the incident makes my record to this subject is high at risk of failing luckily the third year student is also having a same position as I am have this system.
+I significantly fixed the UI/UX and debugged the non-functional user-admin chat feature in just a week of deadline and will present to the professor before the exam while my arm was still fractured.
+Despite the heavy improvements, the project still failed to pass the professor's criteria.
+It was a critical learning experience in code review, troubleshooting, and handling project adversity.
+But still I seen my potential and become quiet about it

-Notes
+​Overall Experience and Key Learnings

-Making this web applications at first makes me wonder how am I going to do this. the frustrations I had on my mind when I cannot debug a simple problem but as the time goes by it makes it easier for me to debug it.
-And searching for different kinds of algorithms is so hard but now it is manageable.
+​Developing these web applications initially presented significant challenges.
+I distinctly recall the frustrations of not being able to debug seemingly simple problems.
+Over time, however, my debugging skills improved immensely.
+Similarly, what started as a difficult task—searching for and implementing various algorithms—has now become manageable and straightforward.

-DOCUMENTED PICTURE ON THIS SYSTEM COMMING SOON SO BUSY!!!
+​DOCUMENTED PICTURES ON THIS SYSTEM COMING SOON - BUSY!